Top Beaches to Visit in Salento, Puglia

 A Great View On Faraglioni Di Sant'andrea In Puglia

-Spiaggia di Torre Lapillo
+Spiaggia di Torre Lapillo🔗

 Torre Lapillo Beach is a stunning stretch of fine white sand on the Ionian coast near Porto Cesareo, Puglia.
 Known for its crystal-clear shallow waters, it’s perfect for swimming and snorkeling.
 The beach offers a mix of free areas and well-equipped lidos with sunbeds, umbrellas, bars, and restaurants.
-Easily reachable by car, Torre Lapillo combines natural beauty with great amenities for a relaxing day by the sea.